PoojaB26/Mentorships-for-Women-in-Technology/README.md

 ## <a name="MITWIT"></a>[MIT Women's Technology Program ](http://wtp.mit.edu//)
->TThe MIT Women's Technology Program (WTP) is a rigorous four-week summer academic and residential experience where female high school students explore engineering through hands-on classes, labs, and team-based projects in the summer after 11th grade .
+>The MIT Women's Technology Program (WTP) is a rigorous four-week summer academic and residential experience where female high school students explore engineering through hands-on classes, labs, and team-based projects in the summer after 11th grade .

 [Summer 2018: information and application will be available in November, 2017.](http://wtp.mit.edu/application.html)